lvshq/Computer-Vision-Project/README.md

 # Computer-Vision-Project
-Recognize an A4 paper's margin in photos
+Recognize an A4 paper's edge in photos